jkorte-dev/ahoy/tools/rpi/README_MICROPYTHON.md

 **This is work in progress.
 In this stage it is more or less a proof of concept and not stable at all, not even thoroughly tested.
 Be prepared for crashes and incomplete documentation.**

 If you run out of memory install parts of the hoymiles modules as mpy modules using `mpy-cross`.
-I think esp32s2 is a good choice to start with.
+I think esp32s2 is a good choice to start with, esp32c6 even better.
 Inverter polling is very bad on rp2350 :-(

 *Only Hoymiles HM series supported.*